Opendigitalradio/dablin/README.md

 ### Slideshow

-The GTK GUI version supports the MOT Slideshow if used by the selected service.
-The slide window is initially hidden but appears as soon as the first slide has been received completely and without errors.
+The GTK GUI version supports the MOT Slideshow.
+If Slideshow is enabled and the current service signals to transmit a Slideshow, the Slideshow window is displayed.
+It shows a slide after it has been received completely and without errors.

 Currently the following limitations apply: